opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param disp: Output disparity map.
 It has the same size as the input images.
 When ``disptype==CV_16S``, the map is a 16-bit signed single-channel image, containing disparity values scaled by 16.
 To get the true disparity values from such fixed-point representation, you will need to divide each  ``disp`` element by 16.
 If ``disptype==CV_32F``, the disparity map will already contain the real disparity values on output.

     :param disptype: Type of the output disparity map, ``CV_16S`` (default) or ``CV_32F``.

+    :param state: The pre-initialized ``CvStereoBMState`` structure in the case of the old API.

 The method executes the BM algorithm on a rectified stereo pair.
 See the ``stereo_match.cpp`` OpenCV sample on how to prepare images and call the method.
 Note that the method is not constant, thus you should not use the same ``StereoBM`` instance from within different threads simultaneously.